 Over two decades later, CSVANW continues to be a resource for training, advocate support, technical assistance and policy advocacy.
 CSVANW has also aided in supportive collaborations with tribal leadership to further develop and promote tribal, federal, state and local legislation, and policies that cultivate best-practices for responding to violent crimes against Native women.

-Today, CSVANW is at the forefront to a dynamic approach to the tribal domestic and sexual violence fields that is demonstrating the most effective, creative and innovative ways to address and prevent the cycle of violence within tribal communities.
-Across the region, hundreds of Native people have mobilized as part of strong networks within the movement to end violence against Native women and children, and are advocating for better response, services and community-led approaches to prevention using strength-based programming.
+CSVANW is an award winning organization at the forefront to a dynamic approach to the tribal domestic and sexual violence fields that is demonstrating the most effective, creative and innovative ways to address and prevent the cycle of violence within tribal communities.
+Across the region, thousands of people, both Native and non-Native, have mobilized as part of strong networks within the movement to end violence, and are advocating for better response, services and community-led approaches to prevention using strength-based programming for Native survivors of violence.

 We are shaping policy, conducting educational outreach, informing priorities and working to ensure that our communities are represented within conversations where we have historically been underrepresented.
 Our grounding in the movement building to end violence and work to not only organize, but mobilize, our communities gives us unique insight into how to increase advocacy and community involvement.
 The voices of our communities, our women and children, shape our priorities and approach.